dnth/sprout_downloader_python/README.md

 ## Usage

+> [!TIP]
+> For Windows, you can use the `run_sprout.bat` file to launch the application.

-To launch the Gradio UI, run the following command:
+If you're not on Windows, you can launch the Gradio UI by running the following command:

 ```bash
 python sprout_gradio.py